Italian navy rescues 4,400 migrants off Libya coast

 Europe is struggling to cope with a record influx of refugees as people flee war in countries such as Syria.

-The migrants were travelling aboard inflatable dinghies and overcrowded boats, the coast guard said.
+The migrants were traveling aboard inflatable dinghies and overcrowded boats, the coast guard said.

 The Mediterranean has become the world's most deadly crossing point for migrants.
 More than 2,300 people have died this year in attempts to reach Europe by boat, according to the International Organisation for Migration.